One Day in Vienna Itinerary

 There are two trams that travel the circuit around the Ringstraße.

-• Tram #1 (highlighted in Red on the map) travels from the Vienna State Opera to Julius-Raab-Platz- in the direction of Prater
+- Tram #1 (highlighted in Red on the map) travels from the Vienna State Opera to either Schwedenplatz – or Julius Raab Platz- where you can switch to Tram #2

-• You will need to switch during your journey to Tram #2 (on the map in blue- stops shared by Tram #1 & 2 are in purple)
+- Take Tram #2 (on the map in blue- stops shared by Tram #1 & 2 are in purple) back to the Opera House

-• You can start your tour at any tram stop, and if you have a 24-48-72-hour ticket, you can jump on and off to visit the various buildings and parks.
+- You can start your tour at any tram stop, and if you have a 24-hour or weekly ticket, you can jump on and off to visit the various buildings and parks.

 Two main hop-on-hop-on-off options are the Vienna Sightseeing bus and The Big Bus Tour.
 The Bus tours also include Prater, Belvedere and Schönbrunn – but you can easily get to all those sights by public transport.